YifanShenSZ/Columbus7-Extension/README.md

 'maxbl' too small: increase maxbl in cisrtin, usually up to 200000

 ### Geometry optimization

+#### Minimum
 * NROOT also specifies which surface to optimize on.
 You can overwrite it with the transition moment input transmomin (i.e. set computing transition moment between m-th and m-th state to optimize on m-th surface)
 * By default GDIIS searches for minimum with BFGS.
+You should see a line in gdiisin as bfgs

+#### Saddle point
+* No one has ever tried RGF
-To search for saddle point, replace bfgs at the last line in gdiisin with sadd
+* To search for saddle point with GDIIS, replace the bfgs line in gdiisin with sadd

 ### Conical intersection search
 * "GDIIS never converges" -- Yarkony